US Government

 PREREQUISITE

-There are no hard prerequisites for US Government, but an introductory US History course, equivalent to Next Level’s US History Series, will help provide context and framing for the systems of government we study in this course.
+It is highly encouraged (but not required) to complete an introductory US History course, equivalent to Next Level’s US History Series, to help provide context and framing for the systems of government we study in this course.

 CLASS DESCRIPTION